Fencing Ireland

 Fencing Ireland (Pionsóireacht Éireann) – formerly the Irish Fencing Federation (IFF; Cumann Pionsóireachta na hÉireann) – is the governing body for the sport of fencing in Ireland.
-It was formally established in 1936, although the sport of fencing has been practised in Ireland since the beginning of the 1900s.
+It was formally established in 1933, although the sport of fencing has been practised in Ireland since the beginning of the 1900s.
 The Federation is recognised by Sport Ireland and the Olympic Council of Ireland, and it is also affiliated to the Federation Internationale d'Escrime and European Fencing Confederation.

 Name

-The organisation was established as the Irish Amateur Fencing Federation (IAFF) in 1936, and remained under that title until 2008 when it was reconstituted as the Irish Fencing Federation; the current trading name was adopted in March 2016, and later became the legal name of the organisation.
+The organisation was established as the Irish Amateur Fencing Federation (IAFF) in 1933 during a meeting at the Grosvenor Hotel on Westland Row, and remained under that title until 2008 when it was reconstituted as the Irish Fencing Federation; the current trading name was adopted in March 2016, and later became the legal name of the organisation.

 Role

 Fencing Ireland's stated aim is to promote, foster and develop the sport and art of fencing.
 In practice, its role includes approval of clubs via the affiliation system, management of the domestic competition calendar, certification and development of new coaches and referees, and selection of the national team for international tournaments.

 As the national governing body, Fencing Ireland also takes responsibility for running two of the largest events in the Irish calendar: the National Championships and the Irish Open.
 In 2006, the Irish Open was designated an FIE Satellite World Cup for the Men's Épée discipline.
 The lure of world ranking points has brought some of the biggest names in international fencing to compete in Dublin.